ClimateImpactLab/energy-code-release-2020/0_make_dataset/coded_issues/README.md

         * occurrences: 165

 * `geo_change`: = 1 if the issue indicates a geographic definition change
-* `fiscal_year`: = 1 if the issue indicates data is recordered not on the Gregorian calendar
+* `fiscal_year`: = 1 if the issue indicates data is not recordered on a Jan.-Dec. calendar year
 * `ex_ex`: = 1 if the issue is classified as “extrapolation” and the issue description indicates that the data was exclusively estimated.
 In other words, the only data source is estimation.

 Please note, there are some instances where `flag_drop` and `grey` are used to drop data with issues classified outside of the definitions specified above.
 Please reference [cleaned_coded_issues.csv](https://gitlab.com/ClimateImpactLab/Impacts/energy-code-release/blob/master/0_make_dataset/coded_issues/cleaned_coded_issues.csv) for examples of these exceptions.